wazuh/wazuh-documentation/source/installation-guide/central-components/index.rst

   :align: center
   :width: 100%

 Follow the installation workflow to complete the Wazuh central components installation.
-If you have already installed the Wazuh central components and want to deploy the agents, see the :ref:`Wazuh agent <wazuh_agent>` section.
+If you have already installed the Wazuh central components and want to deploy the agents, see the :ref:`Wazuh agent <installation_agents>` section.

 .. toctree::
   :hidden: